aaronshaver/FibonacciGenerator/README.md

 ## Usage

-Assuming you have the solution loaded, run the program by: clicking the green triangle + Start button in the toolbar in Visual Studio, or clicking Debug -> Start Debugging in the menus, or pressing F5.
+You can run the program as a console application, assuming you have the solution loaded in Visual Studio, by: clicking the green triangle + Start button in the toolbar, or clicking Debug -> Start Debugging in the menus, or pressing F5.
 A console window with the running program will appear.